computoms/clk/README.md

 - `--all` / `-a` : select all tasks without filtering
 - `--week` / `-t` : selects tasks from the current week
 - `--yesterday` / `-y` : selects tasks from yesterday
 - `--group-by` : only used for bar graphs, for filtering.
-Allowed values are `tags` to filter on the first tags of the tasks or `+tag` to filter tasks based on tag `tag` and display the bars according to the second level tag.
+Allowed values are `tags` to filter on the first tags of the tasks or `+tag` to filter tasks based on tag `tag` and display the bars according to the second level tag, or `+tag1,+tag2` to filter tasks based on multiple tags (and display bars according to the nth level tag).

 Reports: